Knitting Multistability: Functionality through conductive elements

 \section{Functionality through conductive elements}

-We harness both the snap-through behavior and the multistability to build a momentary switch and latching switch with built-in haptic feedback.
+We harness both the snap-through behavior and the multistability of the fabric to build a momentary switch and latching switch with built-in haptic feedback.
+While textile sensors allow for large amounts of scalar or vector data to be collected through unobtrusive means \cite{chaudhari2024characterizing,chen2025self,hang2025multidimensional,cheng2025wearable}, our switches only transmit information about whether they are on or off.
+Input devices such as a keyboard do not require continuous measurement; a simple binary (on/off) response is beneficial due to less need for data or signal processing.
+Our devices also provide built-in haptic feedback when they snap between states, giving the user information about their state.
 In keyboards, light switches, and controls in cars, haptic feedback allows the user to interact with the built environment without direct visual cues \cite{culbertson2018haptics}.
 Two key elements of our structure allow us to develop these switches with built-in haptic feedback.
 First, when a sample transforms from the `rib' configuration to `garter' configuration, the areas of self-contact change.
 By incorporating a conductive yarn (Fig. \ref{si_fig:conductive yarn}) into the areas that make and break contact, we create a simple switch.
 Second, this transformation is marked by a steep drop in force which allows a user to know when contact is broken without a visual cue.
 Humans can sense forces as low as 10-100 mN; the force-drops we demonstrated are on the order of 0.1 N, and therefore detectable \cite{yin2021wearable}.

 The momentary switch is realized using an \emph{H-shaped} pattern with $n_a = 8$, $n_b = 12$, and $n_d = 4$, which exhibits snap-through instability but is monostable (Fig.~\ref{fig:H-shape}B).
-We add conductive yarn to the horizontal ridges that are in contact when the sample is unloaded (Fig. \ref{fig:device}A-i).
-We measure the voltage across this contact as a proxy for electrical conductivity as a function of applied displacement (Fig. \ref{fig:device}B).
+We add conductive yarn to the horizontal ridges that are in contact when the sample is unloaded (Fig. \ref{fig:switches}A).
+We measure the voltage across this contact as a proxy for electrical conductivity as a function of applied displacement (Fig. \ref{fig:switches}A).
 We observe that for an applied displacement of $~20$ mm the voltage drops to 0 since the contact between the initially horizontal ridges is broken.
 After contact is lost, a steep force drop occurs, letting the user know that the switch is on.
 Since this geometry is not multistable, we observe both a snap-back and the contact resuming upon unloading.
-A circuit built around this contact (Fig. \ref{si_fig:circuit diagrams}) allows a light to switch on when the contact is broken.
+A circuit composed of the textile switch in parallel with an LED (Fig. \ref{si_fig:circuit diagrams}) allows us to trigger lighting up of the LED when the contact within the textile is broken (Mov.
+S2).